twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt03-16-why-human-beings-in-dangers%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  07-28 rev. proofread by bhante
+  02-26 proofread by bhante
   2021-01-27 proofread by bhante
   2020-03-04 rev. ← etc. while editing PDF
   06-14 rev. proofread by bhante